stepknees/chariott/CONTRIBUTING.md

 ## How to Contribute

 This project welcomes contributions and suggestions.
-Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant Microsoft the rights to use your contribution.
-For details, visit <https://cla.opensource.microsoft.com>.

-When you submit a pull request, a CLA bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately (e.g., status check, comment).
-Simply follow the instructions provided by the bot.
-You will only need to do this once across all repos using our CLA.

-You'll also need to create an [Eclipse Foundation account](https://accounts.eclipse.org/) and agree to the [Eclipse Contributor Agreement](https://www.eclipse.org/legal/ECA.php).
+You'll need to create an [Eclipse Foundation account](https://accounts.eclipse.org/) and agree to the [Eclipse Contributor Agreement](https://www.eclipse.org/legal/ECA.php).
 See more info at <https://www.eclipse.org/projects/handbook/#contributing-contributors>.

+If you have new features to suggest or issues to report, please use the templates available from the New Issue button on the Issues page.

 ## Communication